granthale/wip-book/content/Notes/Correspondent Banking.md

 ---
-title: Correspondent Banking
 author: Grant
+tags:
-tags: seed
+  - seed
 ---
-How is one money sent from one person to the next?
-The answer, it depends.
+How is money sent from one person to the next?
 It depends on whether the person you are sending money to banked at the same place as you?

 ---